CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Onprem.md

 There are three key steps in the preparation for on-premises installation:

 1. Decide whether you want to install NetQ using:
-    - a virtual machine (VM) on hardware that you provide (the NetQ Platform), or
+    - a virtual machine (VM) on hardware that you provide, or
     - the Cumulus NetQ Appliance.

 2. Review the general requirements and, if appropriate, the VM requirements.

 3. Obtain the various software components and setup the VM or appliance.

-## General Requirements and Support

-The following general requirements and support apply to all on-premises deployments.

-### NetQ Agent Operating System Requirements

-NetQ 2.4 Agents are supported on the following switch and host operating
-systems:

-- Cumulus Linux 3.3.2 and later
-- Ubuntu 16.04
-- Ubuntu 18.04 (NetQ 2.2.2 and later)
-- Red Hat Enterprise Linux (RHEL) 7.1
-- CentOS 7

-### NetQ User Interface Support

-The NetQ CLI, UI, and RESTful API are supported on NetQ 2.1.0 and later.
-The NetQ Admin UI is supported on NetQ 2.4.0 and later.

-The NetQ UI and NetQ Admin UI are supported on Google Chrome.
-Other popular browsers may be used, but have not been tested and might have some presentation issues.

-NetQ 1.4 and earlier user interfaces are not supported in NetQ 2.x.

-## Additional Requirements for VMs
+## Requirements for VMs

 If you choose to deploy NetQ on your own hardware, the following *minimum* hardware and software requirements must be met for the VM to operate correctly.